JoakimOL/Ttm4135-compendium/src/14-ipsec.md

 can be encrypted.
 The MAC includes the ip header as well.
 Since the IP header is encrypted and hidden, we need a new one.
 A new outer IP header is added, which may contain distinct addresses such as security gateways (to enter a network, where the inner IP address is valid).
 The protocol field is set to ESP.
-The original IP header is left unmodified
+The original IP header is left unmodified.

 This is mostly use in gateway-to-gateway architectures